mathewgomas-alfred/mathewgomas.io/contributors_manual/krita_manual_conventions.rst

 .. caution::

-    This is for things that could cause dataloss, like forgetting to save, or that python currently has no undo functionality.
+    This is for things that could cause dataloss, like forgetting to save, or that Python currently has no undo functionality.

 .. danger::